ucisysarch/WebRTCBench/README.md

 Because a MediaStream contains one or more media stream tracks (e.g., Webcam and Microphone), WebRTCBenc allows to define MediaStreams composed of Video, Audio, Data and any combination thereof.
 Likewise single peer connection with web server and multiple peer connections between browsers are supported in a WebRTC triangle [1].
 ### What Is Included ?
 This release is composed of two components:
 1. a web server based on socket.io [2]
-+  a WebRTCBench application on peers side.
++  a HTML5 WebRTC application

+#####Webserver:
-Webserver: Benchmark comes along with a Webserver which when run, allow clients to download the WebRTCBench application and to do the    signalling.
-Signaling trough STUN or TURN servers is currently not supported.
+Benchmark comes with a Webserver which when run, allows clients to download the WebRTC application and perform the signaling.
 Furthermore, it is used to integrate a database.

+#####WebRTCBench application:
-WebRTCBench application: A WebRTC application that allows to acquire streams, open connections, and both streams and data sharing.do testing and performance measuring of different functionalists of WebRTC implementation across different browsers.
+An HTML5 application that can acquire streams, open peer connections, and both streams and data sharing.
+It can  perform testing and performance measuring of important functionalists of WebRTC implementation including call establishment and media engine.

+### WebRTCBench 2
+This version of WebRTCBench adds performance measuring of media engine pipeline and data channels.

-### WebRTCBench 0.2
+### WebRTCBench 1
-This version of WebRTCBench adds an automated mechanism to collect experiment information from peers' browsers within text format and also in rational database.
-Although benchmark supports having up to 10 peers connecting to each other in mesh form, collecting information is currently limited to connection between only two peers.
-Also, web server now provide a secure connection.
+This version of WebRTCBench provides WebRTC call performance measurement including capturing media devices, creating WebRTC objects, signaling and hole punchings.
+It has an automated mechanism to collect experiment information from peers' browsers within text format and also in rational database.
+Collecting information is currently limited to connection between only two peers.
+Also, web server can provide a secure connection.

 ## Getting started

-This section illustrates how to download WebRTCBench, install and execute the web server; and how to set up the database.
+This section illustrates how to install and execute the web server; how to set up the database and how to work with the benchmark.
 Web server and database can be installed both on Linux and Windows based machines.

 ### Setting Up and Starting the Web Server
-In the first step download and extract the benchmark.

 The web server is based on Node.js; After obtaining Node.js binary from http://nodejs.org/download/, enter into the directory webrtcbench-code and execute the following command.
 ```bash